sfos13/project/README.md

 ![img](src/main/resources/img/Better Code Hub_Raking.png)

-The raking that the game obtain 7 out 10,in the app 'Better Code Hub'.
+The raking that the game obtain 7 out 10, in the app 'Better Code Hub'.
 Some errors that are visible: the unit interfaces aren't small.

 - For example, [BarrelController](src/main/java/com/aor/DK/controller/game/BarrelController.java) in the unit 'step' (BarrelController.step(Game,GUI.ACTION,long)) has 16 lines of code with 3 parameters.
 There are used a 'for' with 3 'if'.
 A suggestion was using game loop, but a better one is using the states pattern because the barrel has 3 state (when is going to the left, to the right and down).